If some of your pages aren’t indexed, you may be losing revenue. Your potential clients won’t find your products on Google.

 - Add the unindexed page to a sitemap.
 Additionally, check if your sitemaps don’t contain URLs that shouldn’t be indexed in the first place.

 - Ensure the page is not an orphan page.
 Are there quality links pointing to the page?
-Crawl your website to find pages which are orphaned.
+Crawl your website to find pages that are orphaned.
 For instance, use Screaming Frog’s Orphaned pages report.

 - Fix your duplicate content issues.